 How to Reduce Your Backpack Weight

-I’ve been backpacking for nearly 20 years.
+I’ve been backpacking for 20 years.
 In that time I’ve been on dozens of trips and spent hundreds of days carrying a fully loaded backpacking pack.
-I even wrote a guidebook: Backpacking in Southwestern British Columbia.
+I even wrote two backpacking guidebooks.

 On my first backpacking trips I used borrowed gear that didn’t fit me and was really heavy.
 I brought tons of clothes.
 I loved the scenery and being outdoors, but the weight of the pack made hiking miserable.
 Since then I’ve refined my backpacking gear list over and over, trying to save weight while maintaining comfort.